krishna-praveen/Stock-scraping/README.md

 Change the working directory to spiders folder in marketwatch/spiders and open command line from there.

+You need to have PhantomJs driver to be downloaded if you dont have it from this [link](https://bitbucket.org/ariya/phantomjs/downloads/phantomjs-2.1.1-windows.zip)

-run the follwing assuming you have installed scrapy in python 3.5
+Run the follwing assuming you have installed scrapy in python 3.5

 ```
 $ scrapy crawl marketwatchspider -o stocks.json